 We always head to Kingston Lacy to see the bluebells in the Spring

 Mottisfont house and gardens is in Romsey, Hampshire which is about an hour away from us.
+This is our favourite National Trust property in Hampshire and we have visited quite a few times now.
 Similar to Kingston Lacy there’s a great house to explore and they always have an art exhibition including some for kids such as artwork from The Gruffalo.

 There are lots of gardens to explore and wooden paths to wander down.
 We always like to head to the little gypsy caravan which is kitted out like a shepherds hut and all the kids love.